spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure.md

 ## Summary

 **Spaghetti code**
-* Statements that do not follow rules of structured logic
+* Statements not following the rules of structured logic

 **Three basic structures**
 * Sequence, selection, and loop